mohaslani/DR.LSH/README.md

 • Satisfactorily preserving the extent of known classes

 • Easy control of the preservation rate by adjusting the input parameters.

+It is based on the following paper:

+Mohammad Aslani, Stefan Seipel, A fast instance selection method for support vector machines in building extraction, Applied Soft Computing, 2020, 106716, ISSN 1568-4946